-Dat e: Athlete's Name: To v whom it may concern, Con Acc letes who are diagnosed with a concussion should be managed according to the Canadian Guideline on accussion in Sport including the Return-to-School and Return-to-Sport Strategies (see page 2 of this letter). ordingly, the above athlete has been medically cleared to participate in the following activities as grated effective the date stated above (please check all that apply): Symptom-limiting activity (cognitive and physical activities that don't provoke symptoms) Light aerobic activity (Walking or stationary cycling at slow to medium pace.
+Dat e: Athlete's Name: Το v whom it may concern, Con Acc letes who are diagnosed with a concussion should be managed according to the Canadian Guideline on acussion in Sport including the Return-to-School and Return-to-Sport Strategies (see page 2 of this letter). ordingly, the above athlete has been medically cleared to participate in the following activities as grated effective the date stated above (please check all that apply): Symptom-limiting activity (cognitive and physical activities that don't provoke symptoms) Light aerobic activity (Walking or stationary cycling at slow to medium pace.
 No resistance training) Sport-specific exercise (Running or skating drills.
 No head impact activities) Non-contact practice (Harder training drills, e.g. passing drills.
 May start progressive resistance training.
-Including gym class activities without a risk of contact, e.g. tennis, running, swimming) Full-contact practice (Including gym class activities with risk of contact and head impact, e.g. soccer, dodgeball, basketball) Full game play Wh practi at if symptoms recur?
+Including gym class activities without a risk of contact, e.g. tennis, running, swimming) Full-contact practice (Including gym class activities with risk of contact and head impact, e.g. soccer, ш dodgeball, basketball) Full game play pra acti at if symptoms recur?
 Any athlete who has been cleared for physical activities, gym class or non-contact ctice, and who has a recurrence of symptoms, should immediately remove himself or herself from the vity and inform the teacher or coach.
-If the symptoms subside, the athlete may continue to participate in se activities as tolerated. sche non prae fror letes who have been cleared for full contact practice or game play must be able to participate in full-time ool (or normal cognitive activity) as well as high intensity resistance and endurance exercise (including a-contact practice) without symptom recurrence.
+If the symptoms subside, the athlete may continue to participate in se activities as tolerated. sche non prae fror letes who have been cleared for full contact practice or game play must be able to participate in full-time ool (or normal cognitive activity) as well as high intensity resistance and endurance exercise (including accontact practice) without symptom recurrence.
 Any athlete who has been cleared for full-contact ctice or full game play and has a recurrence of symptoms, should immediately remove himself or herself in play, inform their teacher or coach, and undergo medical assessment by a medical doctor or nurse ctitioner before returning to full-contact practice or games. athlete who returns to practices or games and sustains a new suspected concussion should be managed ording to the Canadian Guideline on Concussion in Sport.
-Oth er comments: nk-you very much in advance for your understanding.
-You rs Sincerely, nature/print M.D. / N.P. (circle appropriate ignation) In r rural or northern regions, the Medical Clearance Letter may be completed by a nurse with pre-arranged access to a medical
+Oth er comments: nk-you very much in advance for your understanding. rs Sincerely, nature/print M.D. / N.P. (circle appropriate ignation) cural or northern regions, the Medical Clearance Letter may be completed by a nurse with pre-arranged access to a medical doctor or nurse practitioner.
+Forms completed by other licensed healthcare professionals should not otherwise be accepted.